-After a little research, I’d like to share some facts about the Travers Stakes at Saratoga Race Course.
-According to NYRA, The Travers Stakes at Saratoga Race Course is also known as “The Mid-Summer Derby,” the oldest stakes race for three-year-old thoroughbreds in the United States and the highlight of the Saratoga meeting.
-The race is named for the first president of Saratoga Race Course, Mr. William R. Travers, who won its inaugural running in 1864, with a horse called Kentucky.
+After a little research, I'd like to share some facts about the Travers Stakes at Saratoga Race Course.
+According to NYRA, The Travers Stakes at Saratoga Race Course is also known as “The Mid-Summer Derby,” the oldest stakes race for three-year-old thoroughbreds in the United States, and the highlight of the Saratoga meeting.
+The race is named for the first president of Saratoga Race Course, Mr. William R. Travers, who won its inaugural running in 1864 with a horse called Kentucky.
 Almost immediately, the Travers became a prestigious event, as word spread that the race was designed for only extraordinary three-year-old horses.
 The 2013 running will take place on Saturday, August 24, 2013.

 Watch the 2011 Travers Stakes Race